Counselling Session with Cyclic Intervention

 What Zed liked about his gambling

-Zed loved gambling.
-Repeatedly, when he talked about racing, his voice would lift and his face would light up.
+When Zed talked about racing, his voice would lift, and his face would light up.
+It happened several times.
+He loved gambling.
 At the track, on his good days, he could do nothing wrong.
 He was a winner.
 People noticed him, congratulated him, and even asked for tips.
-Strangers became drinking partners, he met attractive women, and for a few hours, he wasn’t a cleaner living with his mother.
+Strangers became drinking partners, he met women, and for a few hours, he wasn’t a cleaner living with his mother.
 He felt like a professional gambler.

 As he spoke, I added words to the cobweb diagram on the whiteboard.